immutant/immutant.org/news/2011-11-08-installing.md

 ## Running Immutant

-To verify that Immutant is properly installed, let's fire it up.
+To verify that Immutant is properly installed, let's fire one up.
 To do so, use the `lein immutant run` command.
-This will start Immutant and give you the console log.
-You'll see lots of log messages that you can ignore - the one to look for should be the last message, and should tell you the app was properly
+This will start an Immutant and give you the console log.
+You'll see lots of log messages that you can ignore - the one to look for should be the last message, and will tell you the Immutant was properly
 started:

     ~/immutant $ lein immutant run